akiraheid/epubreader/README.md

 ## Usage
 Open `index.html` in an Internet browser, select an ePub file, and click `Render`.

+Navigate to the previous and next page by using the `←` and `→` arrow keys, respectively.

 ## Thanks
 Thanks to these open source libraries for existing
 * [jQuery](https://jquery.com/)